Copyright 2017 Graham Berrisford. One of about 300 papers at http://avancier.website. Last updated 11/05/2019 13:01

 EA-level descriptions are the most abstract descriptions of operational systems or capabilities.

-No social entity, though casually called a system, is a system per se.
+No social network, though casually called a system, is a system per se.

 A business, however orderly it appears, cannot be called a system without reference to a system description.